 Section Detail

 1 Introduction

 2 Licensing Objectives

 3 Consultation on the Policy

 4 Scope of the Licensing Regime

 5 The Application Process

-6 Making representations about an application
+6 Making representation about an application

-7 Suspension of Premises Licence/Club Certificate
+7 Suspension of Premise Licence/Club Certificate

 8 Reviewing Licences

 9 Temporary Events

-10 Public Health

-11 The Live Music Act 2012
+10 The Live Music Act 2012

-12 The Cumulative Impact of a Concentration of Licensed Premises
+11 The Cumulative Impact of a Concentration of Licensed Premises

-13 Licensing Hours
+12 Licensing Hours

-14 Licensing Conditions
+13 Licensing Conditions

-15 Sexual Entertainment Venues
+14 Sexual Entertainment Venues

-16 Considerations for Applicants regarding the Licensing Objectives A. The Prevention of Crime and Disorder B. Public Safety C. The Prevention of Public Nuisance D. The Protection of Children from Harm
+15 Considerations for Applicants regarding the Licensing Objectives A. The Prevention of Crime and Disorder B. Public Safety C. The Prevention of Public Nuisance D. The Protection of Children from Harm

-17 Integrating Strategies
+16 Integrating Strategies

-18 Enforcement
+17 Enforcement

-19 Early Morning Restriction Orders
+18 Early Morning Restriction Orders

-20 Late Night Levy
+19 Late Night Levy

 Appendix 1 Responsible Authorities List

 Appendix 2 Delegation of Functions

 Appendix 3 Mandatory Conditions

 Appendix 4 List of Consultees

 Appendix 5 Cumulative Impact Assessment

-1. Introduction 1.1 The Licensing Act 2003 ("The Act") requires Licensing Authorities to prepare and publish a Statement of Licensing Policy every five years.
-This document is the City Council's Licensing Policy for Stoke-on-Trent for the period 2021 to 2026 and comes into operation with effect from 01 January 2021.
-1.2 Through this Licensing Policy the Council aims to promote the four licensing objectives contained within the Licensing Act 2003 when making licensing decisions regarding licensable activities on licensed premises, qualifying clubs, and at temporary events, as defined by the Act.
-1.3 In addition to the licensing objectives, and the guidance on the Act issued by the Secretary of State, under Section 182 of the Licensing Act 2003, regard has also been had to the Council's responsibilities under the Crime and Disorder Act 1998 in respect of the likely effect of their decisions on crime and disorder, and to the provisions of the European Convention on Human Rights in relation to the right to respect for home and private life, and the entitlement to peaceful enjoyment of possessions including a licence.
-1.4 The scope of this Policy covers new applications, and where appropriate renewals, transfers and variations of licences, certificates and notices.
-1.5 In appropriate cases the Council may choose to deviate from its Policy if the individual circumstances of any case merit such a decision in the interests of promoting the licensing objectives.
+1. Introduction 1.1 The Licensing Act 2003 requires Licensing Authorities to prepare and publish a statement of Licensing Policy every five years or earlier.
+This document is the City Council's Licensing Policy for Stoke-on-Trent for the period 2025 to 2030 and comes into operation with effect from May 2025.
+1.2 Through this policy the Council aims to promote the four licensing objectives contained within the Licensing Act 2003 when making licensing decisions regarding licensable activities on licensed premises, qualifying clubs, and at temporary events, as defined by the Act.
+1.3 In addition to the licensing objectives, and guidance on the Act issued by the Secretary of State, regard has also been had to the Council's responsibilities under the Crime and Disorder Act 1998 in respect of the likely effect of their decisions on crime and disorder, and to the provisions of the European Convention on Human Rights in relation to the right to respect for home and private life, and the entitlement to peaceful enjoyment of possessions including a licence.
+1.4 The scope of the policy covers new applications, and where appropriate renewals, transfers and variations of licences, certificates and notices.
+1.5 In appropriate cases the Council may choose to deviate from its policy if the individual circumstances of any case merit such a decision in the interests of promoting the licensing objectives.
 In such cases it will record and publish the decision and the justification for the deviation.
-1.6 Although the Policy has a life of five years before it is formally reviewed, the Council will continue to review the operation and content of the Policy on an on-going basis.
-This will ensure that the Policy continues to meet the objectives of the legislation while addressing the local circumstances that exist within Stoke-on-Trent.
-2. Licensing Objectives 2.1 In carrying out its duties under the Licensing Act 2003, and implementing this Policy, the Council will actively promote the four licensing objectives set out by the Act namely; The prevention of crime and disorder Public safety The prevention of public nuisance, and The protection of children from harm 2.2 The Council views each objective with equal importance and will pay due regard to any guidance issued by the Secretary of State under section 182 of the Act regarding actions to achieve or promote these objectives.
+1.6 Although the policy has a life of five years before it is formally reviewed, the Council will continue to review the operation and content of the policy on an on- going basis.
+This will ensure that the policy continues to meet the objectives of the legislation while addressing the local circumstances that exist within Stoke- on-Trent.
+2. Licensing Objectives 2.1 In carrying out its duties under the Licensing Act 2003, and implementing this policy, the Council will actively promote the 4 licensing objectives set out by the Act namely; The prevention of crime and disorder Public safety The prevention of public nuisance, and The protection of children from harm 2.2 The Council views each objective with equal importance and will pay due regard to any guidance issued by the Secretary of State under section 182 of the Act regarding actions to achieve or promote these objectives.
 2.3 It should be noted that licensing law is not the primary mechanism for controlling nuisance and anti-social behaviour by individuals once they are away from licensed premises.
 Licensing law is one aspect of a series of controls that aim to manage the evening and night-time economy within an area.